 Tablet mode: here you can detach the screen from the base as simply use it as a tablet.
 This is helpful if you’re carrying it around so you don’t have the extra weight of the base.

 Not only are the four modes awesome, but the accessories that Microsoft offers make it even cooler.
 The only bummer is that they don’t come with the computer, they have to be purchased separately.
 They’re well worth the extra investment though to make your experience much more interactive and enjoyable.

 Pros: Versatility with 4 working modes, relatively lightweight, large screen, good amount of storage and RAM, good graphics card, has a touchscreen, can be used as a tablet or laptop

-Cons: Expensive - check price, does not come with accessories, no number keypad
+Cons: Pricey - check price, does not come with accessories, no number keypad

 Display: 28” — Weight: 21lbs — Memory: 32GB — Processor: Intel Core i7 — Storage: 2TB SSD — Graphics: NVIDIA GeForce 8GB